Streamlined Filing Procedures Explained: How U.S. Expats Catch Up Penalty-Free

 2. Voluntary Disclosure Program (VDP)

-If your failure to file was willful, the VDP provides a pathway to compliance while reducing the risk of criminal prosecution.
+If your failure to file was willful, the Voluntary Disclosure Program provides a pathway to compliance while reducing the risk of criminal prosecution.
 The VDP involves:

 - Higher penalties than streamlined filing